The-Politico/generator-politico-embeds/generators/meta/templates/README.md

 window.setTimeout(() => {pymChild.sendHeight();}, 500);
 ```

+#### Starting a new embed page

+To start a new embed page, use the `new-embed` subgenerator by calling `yo politico-interactives:new-embed`.
+It will ask you for a slug, and then you can see your new embed page by going to `localhost:3000/slug`.

 #### To publish

 Make sure you have the correct publish path set in `meta.json` and that you've correctly filled in you AWS access keys in `aws.json`.
 Then run: